 Pianist

-Since his debuts, he has been invited to major jazz venues (festivals in Montreal, Tokyo, Jazz à Vienne, Montreux, North Sea, Olympia…) as well as on classical stages (Philharmonie de Paris – where he gave in 2023 his version of the legendary Köln Concert by Keith Jarrett, Salzburg Mozarteum, Opéra de Bordeaux, Flagey in Brussels, La Seine Musicale, Shanghai Grand Theater, Kyoto Concert Hall, Tokyo Seijo Hall…).
-Je also performs in concerto (Tonhalle-Orchester Zürich, Orquesta Sinfonica de Tenerife, Kanazawa Orchestra, Orchestre National de Bordeaux Aquitaine, Orchestre National Avignon Provence, Opéra de Saint Etienne…).
+As a classical and jazz pianist, he has been invited to major jazz venues (festivals in Montreal, Tokyo, Jazz à Vienne, Montreux, North Sea, the Olympia…) as well as on classical stages (Salzburg Mozarteum, Opéra de Bordeaux, Flagey in Brussels, La Seine Musicale, Shanghai Grand Theater, Kyoto Concert Hall, Tokyo Seijo Hall, Brucknerhaus Linz…).
+He also performs in concerto (Tonhalle-Orchester Zürich, Orquesta Sinfónica de Tenerife, Kanazawa Orchestra, l’Orquesta Metropolitana de Lisboa, the Duisburg Philharmonic, the Danish National Symphony Orchestra, the Malmö Symphony Orchestra, the Filamonica Toscanini, the Nagoya Philharmonic, l’Orchestre de Chambre de Genève, l’Orchestre National de Bordeaux Aquitaine…).

-His atypical, multi-genre career has led him to collaborate with jazz artists such as Didier Lockwood, , Ibrahim Maalouf, Baptiste Trotignon, Cyrille Aimée… In classical music, Henri Demarquette, Renaud and Gautier Capuçon, Natalie Dessay, Anne Sofie Von Otter, Khatia Buniatishvili, Félicien Brut, Lise de la Salle, Thibaut Garcia, and quartets such as the Ébène, Modigliani, Arod, Hanson… as well as conductors Alondra de la Parra, Pierre Dumoussaud, Mathieu Herzog, Samuel Jean, Benjamin Lévy, James Gaffigan, Jean-Claude Casadesus… and also Jane Birkin, Oxmo Puccino, Tim Dup…
+His atypical, multi-genre career has led him to collaborate with jazz artists such as Didier Lockwood, Ibrahim Maalouf, Baptiste Trotignon, Cyrille Aimée… In classical music, Renaud and Gautier Capuçon, Natalie Dessay, Anne Sofie Von Otter, Khatia Buniatishvili, Félicien Brut, Lise de la Salle, Thibaut Garcia, and quartets such as the Ébène, Modigliani, Arod, Hanson… as well as conductors Alondra de la Parra, Pierre Dumoussaud, Mathieu Herzog, Samuel Jean, Benjamin Lévy, James Gaffigan, Jean-Claude Casadesus… and also Jane Birkin, Oxmo Puccino, Tim Dup…

 Website